 Living Room Design & Decoration: The Complete AI-Powered Guide

 Good living room design solves a layering problem.
-You need:
+Every element must work with every other:

-- A clear focal point — fireplace, TV wall, large window, or a piece of art
+- A clear focal point — fireplace, TV wall, large window, or statement art.
+Without one, the eye has nowhere to land.

-- A furniture arrangement that faces the focal point and allows easy conversation
+- A furniture arrangement that faces the focal point and makes conversation easy

-- A lighting plan with at least three sources: ambient, task, and accent
+- A lighting plan — at least three sources: ambient, task, and accent

-- Texture and materiality — mixing hard and soft surfaces so the room doesn't feel one-note
+- Texture and material contrast — hard and soft surfaces together

-Most living rooms fail on #1 (no clear focal point) and #6 (everything is the same size).
+Most rooms fail on #1 and #6.
 The sofa is large.
 The TV is large.
 The coffee table is medium.
 Nothing anchors the eye.
+Everything competes at the same volume.

 Warm Contemporary